LinSoftWin/Photoshop-CC2022-Linux/README.md

 **DISCLAIMER :**
 **Please use this software only if you have an active Photoshop subscription.
 I'm not responsable of any use without subscription.**

+**If it fails downloading you can just put this file where the install.sh is located : https://www.mediafire.com/file/dhvztovo7gj738e/AdobePhotoshop2021.tar.xz/file**

 **Package link is now hosted on mediafire. if you have any suggestion you can tell it thanks.**

 This git repo contains an installer for photoshop CC 2021 on linux with wine.